 The steps we’ve listed here are a basic start toward protecting your privacy before you attend a protest, but there are additional precautions you can take.
-Circumstances and situations vary and none of these methods are 100 percent foolproof, but they do offer increased security for you and your info.
+Circumstances and situations vary, and none of these methods is 100 percent foolproof, but they do offer increased security for you and your info.

 Data security is an ongoing issue, and we’re still learning the ways in which information is collected and sold, what kinds are gathered, who gets access to them, and what can be learned from them.
 While the following strategies are important if you’re participating in a protest, they are also useful if you want to be careful in your everyday technology use.

 If you can, leave your phone at home

 Your phone carries a lot of information about you specifically.
 When you take it to different locations, it can reveal where you live, where you work, and what protests or demonstrations you’ve attended.
 In addition, every app you use collects a certain amount of information on you and has a detailed log of your activity.
 So, for example, if you use Twitter or Instagram at a protest, that activity and your social media account get tied to the protest.

 Your phone carries a lot of information about you

 So it’s better to just avoid carrying all of that data with you.
 If you can, purchase and use a burner phone instead, and only turn it on when you’re at the site of the demonstration.
 Download and use more secure, encrypted apps for communication rather than the default text messaging apps on the phone (we’ll share some examples later).